GhostOps77/click-repl/README.md

   >>> :q
   ```
 </details>

 **Features not shown:**

 - Tab-completion.
 - The parent context is reused, which means `ctx.obj` persists between
   subcommands.
 If you're keeping caches on that object (like I do), using the
   app's repl instead of the shell is a huge performance win.
-- `!` - prefix executes shell commands.
+- Shell commands can be execeuted via this REPL using a prefix (Default Prefix: `!`)
-- `:` - prefix executes some pre-defined internal commands.
+- Some pre-defined, helpful Internal commands are also registered, and invoked via a specified prefix (Default Prefix: `:`)

 You can use the internal `:help` command to explain usage.

 Advanced Usage
 ===

-For more flexibility over how your REPL works you can use the `repl` function, the `ReplCli` class, or the `repl_cli` dcorator, instead of `register_repl`.
+For more flexibility over how your REPL works you can use the `repl` function, the `ReplCli` class, or the `repl_cli` decorator (as shown above), instead of `register_repl`.
 For example, in your app:

 ```py
 import click